OfficeDev/open-xml-docs/docs/how-to-apply-a-style-to-a-paragraph-in-a-word-processing-document.md

 paragraph properties element if required, checked for the styles part and added it if required, and checked for the style and added it if required.
 Now, set the paragraph style.
-To accomplish this task, the code creates an instance of the <span sdata="cer" target="T:DocumentFormat.OpenXml.Wordprocessing.ParagraphStyleId"><span class="nolink">ParagraphStyleId</span></span> class with the styleid and then places a reference to that instance in the <span class="keyword">ParagraphStyleId</span> property of the paragraph properties object.
+To accomplish this task, the code creates an instance of the [ParagraphStyleId](https://msdn.microsoft.com/library/office/documentformat.openxml.wordprocessing.paragraphstyleid.aspx) class with the styleid and then places a reference to that instance in the **ParagraphStyleId** property of the paragraph properties object.
 This creates and assigns the appropriate value to the **pStyle** element that specifies the style to use for the paragraph.